PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     > The Cloud Router in each region automatically propagates subnet routes to the VM-Series firewalls.
     <br>

-3. Repeat the process for the `vmseries-us-west1-spoke` router appliance spoke.
+3. Repeat the process for the `vmseries-us-west1-spoke` router appliance.